unexh/GUI-based-Restaurant-Recommendation-System/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things (libraries) you need to run the program and how to install them

 ```
 1. PyQt5
-2. nltk
+2. NLTK
 3. pandas
 5. sklearn
 5. numpy